The best home remodels for aging in place

 How to pay for home modifications

-- Home equity line of credit – If you have considerable home equity, you can borrow against it in a home equity line of credit to finance home modifications.
-HELOC interest rates tend to be low, since your home is collateral for the loan, and you can draw funds from it as needed.
+- Home equity line of credit – If you own a good portion of your home outright (as opposed to owing a lot on a mortgage), you can use it to establish in a home equity line of credit (HELOC).
+HELOC interest rates tend to be lower than those of unsecured personal loans, since your home is collateral for the loan, and you can draw funds from it on an as-needed basis.

-- Home equity loan – A home equity loan is a lump sum that can be used to make home modifications.
-Like HELOCs, home equity loans tend to have a relatively lower interest rate than a personal loan because your home is used to secure it.
-With both a home equity loan or a HELOC, you can deduct the interest on up to $750,000 of the loan if the funds are used to “substantially improve” your home, according to the IRS.
+- Home equity loan – A home equity loan also consists of funds borrowed against the equity you’ve built in your home, only they’re released in a lump sum, which you repay in installments.
+Like HELOCs, home equity loans tend to have relatively lower interest rates because your home backs the debt.
+With both a home equity loan and a HELOC, you can deduct the interest on up to $750,000 of the loan if the funds are used to “substantially improve” your home, according to the IRS.

-- Personal loan – Best for those with good credit, a home improvement personal loan from a bank, credit union or online or peer-to-peer lender generally doesn’t require a lien to be placed on the home.
+- Personal loan – Best for those with good credit, a home improvement loan — a type of personal loan — from a bank, credit union or online or peer-to-peer lender generally doesn’t require a lien to be placed on the home.

-- Reverse mortgage – If you’re 62 or older and own your home, you may be eligible for a reverse mortgage, which converts a portion of your equity to cash while allowing you to continue living in the home.
-One of the most common kinds is a home equity conversion mortgage (HECM).
+- Reverse mortgage – If you’re 62 or older and own your home outright (mortgage paid off), you may be eligible for a reverse mortgage, which converts a portion of your equity to cash while allowing you to continue living in the home.
+You don’t make monthly repayments; the debt’s due only when you sell or permanently vacate the home.

-- State housing finance agency loans – State agencies often offer financial assistance for seniors, as well as nonprofit organizations such as Rebuilding Together.
-There are also funds that may be provided by the Older Americans Act, given out by Area Agencies on Aging (AAA).
+- State housing finance agency loans – State agencies often offer financial assistance for seniors, as do nonprofit organizations such as Rebuilding Together.
+There are also funds that may be available through the Older Americans Act, distributed by Area Agencies on Aging (AAA).
 Often, there are income-limit requirements.
 Check for an HFA in your area to learn your options.

 When should I make home modifications?

 Getting older is a process, so it’s likely you’ll need to adapt your home more than once as your needs change.
-You can add home modifications gradually or all at once, if finances allow.
-Sometimes it’s cost-effective to add aging-in-place home modifications as part of other planned renovations, such as building an addition or remodeling a kitchen.
+You can make changes gradually or all at once, if finances allow.
+Sometimes it’s more cost-effective to add aging-in-place home modifications as part of other planned renovations, such as building an addition or remodeling a kitchen.